getodk/docs/shared-src/docs-tech-guide.rst

             (odkenv) /odk/docs/ > git checkout master

 #.
-Pull in changes with :command:`git pull`.
+Pull in changes with :command:`git pull upstream master`.

-   You want to start your new work with the latest version of everyone else's work.
+   You need to start your new work from the latest version of everyone else's work.

    .. tabs::